RoachCoach123/reading-notes/README.md

 2. The second waship was a guided missile destroyer-flight 2, USS Chafee (DDG-90) Homeported in Joint Base Pearl Harbor-Hickam, Oahu Hawaii.
 3. Third Ships was a guided missile cruiser-flight 1, USS Chancelorsville, (CG-62) Homeported out of U.S. Naval Base Yokosuka, Japan.

 After my tour of Sea duties, I did my twilight tour on U.S. Naval Reserve Center Knoxville, Tennessee as a Command Career Counselor.
-Now that I am back, I am excited and looking forward to start this new chapter my life!
+Now that I am back, I am excited and looking forward to start this new chapter mine!

 ## My Intrepetation of Growth Mindset